atararazin/Arkanoid-OOP-Assignment5/README.md

 Reminder: make sure you have a JRE on your computer in order for it to run!

+## To see more of this project
+Take a look at the previous edition of this game in my repositories - Arkanoid-Base.
+To see the final edition, take a look at Arkanoid-Final.

 Have Fun!

 ![alt text](https://github.com/atararazin/Arkanoid-Part-2/blob/master/arkanoid%20rainbow%20level.jpg)